 This can be the Hamotzi, or a silent prayer of thanks.
 Saying a prayer before eating is another way to create a sacred space at your table and differentiate the eating experience.

 Chewing is a critical part of the digestive process.
 Pay attention to how many times you chew each bite.
 Chewing is important because it breaks down our food into smaller pieces which alleviates work from the lower portion of the digestive tract.
 It also adds digestive enzymes through the saliva which aids in the process of converting our food to energy as well as breaking our food down for proper elimination.
 It won’t take long for you to notice the positive effects of chewing more.
 Try chewing every bite 30-40 times.
 It seems like a lot at first, but once you experience the impact it has on regularity and energy levels you may not mind taking a few extra chomps.
+Find more info on dental care issues.

 A positive affirmation can be said at the start of the meal, it can be something you think to yourself while you are chewing, or an idea you can think about while you are choosing what to eat.
 Experiment with saying a positive affirmation such as “Everything I eat becomes health and harmony within”, then pay attention to how you react to the message.
 See if it helps you stay Present while you eat.